Skip to main content

 Born in 1931 in Lorain, Ohio, Morrison did not experience de jure segregation until she moved to Washington D.C. to attend Howard University.
 Yet she knew the Jim Crow South: from stories told by her parents, and from her travels with a student group in 1953, one year before the U.S. Supreme Court issued its decision in Brown v.
 Board of Education.
 In her only nonfiction title for young readers, Remember: The Journey to School Integration, Morrison celebrates "the power and justice of that decision."
 Using archival photographs, Morrison tells the story of the struggle toward school integration.
 What were the people in those famous photographs thinking and feeling?
 Morrison imagines their words, and helps us remember, because while remembering can be "painful, even frightening," "it can also swell [our] hearts and open [our] minds."

 See below for more books by Morrison, Including several reinterpretations of Aesop's Fables written with her son Slade.
-The endings of these new fables are deliberately ambigous, providing good fodder for rich conversations with older children, even up to middle school.
+The endings of these new fables are deliberately ambiguous, providing good fodder for rich conversations with older children, even up to middle school.
 As in her works for adults, Morrison provides no easy answers, but instead writes less to give the reader space.

 Klem-Mari Cajigas